taniki/now/pages/candidature fellowship.md

 			- write a report about the cognitive dissonance between the surveillance background of social scoring and a basic concept of trust between public institutions and citizens
 			- write a report about a long-term history of computerization, political elites and the ambivalence of technology as a mean to improve quality of relationship between citizen and welfare state
 		- looking for {{renderer :wordcountchar_}}
+			- I am looking for help regarding
 				- expert look on reporting and writing.
 I think I know how to write but I might sometimes have a militant point of view that won't satisfy basic journalist reporting standard
+				- translate ethnographical methodologies from social sciences into a journalistic framework
 				- knowledge on local variants of EC legislation.
 Like implementations of GDPR, right to document access, etc
 				- existing public datasets in other EC countries
 	-
 	- {{renderer :wordcountchar_}}
 		- I am willing to investigate on social scoring in french social security institutions.
 I want to focus on errors of algoritms both as results and as inputs.
 My main intuition is that the right to errors is not compatible with surveillance and machine learning.